Usage

 • show_row_number::Bool: If true, a new column will be printed showing the row number.
 (Default = false)

-• show_subheader::Bool: If true, the sub-header will be printed, i.e. the header will contain only one line.
+• show_subheader::Bool: If true, the sub-header will be printed, i.e. the header will contain both the header and subheader.
 Notice that this option has no effect if show_header = false.
-(Default = false)
+(Default = true)

 • title::AbstractString: The title of the table.
 If it is empty, no title will be printed.
 (Default = "")